TeoSean00/Job-Portal-Platform/README.md

 Refer to `tailwind.config.ts` for list of classes (under `theme.extend.colors`) that can be used to style the components. e.g. `bg-primary`.

 Do not use the default tailwind classes (e.g. `bg-blue-500`).

+## Continous Integration
+We have 2 CI workflows: `on_main.yaml` and `on_pr_open.yaml`.
+These integrations are run on every push to main and every PR open respectively.

+Within each workflow, we run an assortment of checks and tests to ensure that the code is up to standard.
+These include:
+- linting-next
+- build-next
+- unit-test-next
+- linting-fastapi
+- build-fastapi
+- unit-test-fastapi

+## Continous Deployment
+We have CD which deploys to preview on every PR open and to production on every push to main.
+This is done via Vercel's Github integration.